OpenZeppelin/contracts-wizard/README.md

 `packages/ui` is the interface built in Svelte. `yarn dev` spins up a local server to develop the UI.

+You'll need to supply your own environment variables if you want to enable Wizard AI Assistant (OPENAI_API_KEY) and/or logging (REDIS_URL, REDIS_TOKEN).

 ## Embedding

 To embed Contracts Wizard on your site, first include the script tag: